Caran d’Ache Fancolor Colored Pencils

 The design and color output makes the Caran d’Ache Fancolor Colored Pencils a lot less challenging than other, more high-end sets.
 The color that is produced is quite linear and somewhat buttery, even though it isn’t as thick as we would like.
 Having a buttery feel is a pleasant surprise for a wax core as this is not a common trait.

 This might have been intentional as it makes it easier to spread color without over-saturating an area.
 The pencils are relatively strong and should hold up to a decent amount of abuse and similar to other Caran d’Ache sets they take to the pencil sharpener quite easily.
 You can tell that these pencils were designed more for the “mass market”.

 Packaging and Presentation – 3/5

 These are available in a metal tin that does a reasonable job of protecting the pencils.
-There are neither corrugated grooves nor fancy wooden case but that is fine given the lower price.
+There are neither corrugated grooves nor fancy wooden cases but that is fine given the lower price.
 The pencils themselves are color-coordinated on the outside and are stamped to display pertinent information.
 You won’t get the overwhelmingly beautiful packaging of the more expensive Caran d’Ache sets but it is by no means ugly.

 Cost – 2.5/5

-Being student or beginner-level pencils, these don’t have quite the performance or features of the more exotic lines, but come in at substantially cheaper.
+Being a student or beginner-level pencil, these don’t have quite the performance or features of the more exotic lines but come in at a substantially cheaper asking price.
 Expect to pay in the mid-price range for these.
 This is a bit higher than we would have hoped since they perform similarly to other beginner-level pencils but come with a price up-charge because of the name associated with them.

 Overall Ranking – 3/5